gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - [ ] OIDC install instructions work
     - [ ] OIDC Screenshots are up-to-date
 - [ ] All providers with guides in docs are covered in this test plan
+- [ ] Login Rules work to transform traits from SSO provider

 ### GitHub External SSO